 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.7% over the previous month in August, contrasting a 0.1% month-on-month drop in July.
+Consumer prices rose 0.91% from the previous month in June, contrasting May's 0.67% drop.

 June 30, 2020

 Industrial output slid 17.7% year-on-year in seasonally- and calendar-adjusted in May (April: -17.0%), according to data released by Statistics Estonia.